Dear Friends! It was a great day when we finally

 by Ministry of Home Affairs.
 We treat the children here - and

-we have (per June 2012) 11 girls and 9 boys - as though they were our
+we have over 30 of them - as though they were our

 own children.
 For 12 years we were situated in the